boseungk/jipjung-frontend/docs/property-search-improvement-plan-2025-12-18.md

 ## 1. Executive Summary

 Current analysis of the Property Search (`PropertyListView`) and Detail (`PropertyDetailMode`) modules reveals a functional but basic implementation.
 While the "Bento Grid" style for the list view is modern, the Detail view lacks the information density and visual hierarchy expected in high-quality real estate applications.
-This plan outlines specific design and code improvements to elevate the user experience.
+Furthermore, the visual execution relies on generic styles and emojis, undermining the premium "architectural" feel defined in the design system.
+This plan outlines specific UX structural changes and a comprehensive **Visual Design Upgrade** to elevate the user experience.

 ## 2. Current State Analysis